pablohpsilva/vuejs-component-style-guide/README.md

 Vue.js provides events scoped to the component it emits and they are named as the developers desires. `~Make this paragraph better`

+Vue.js provides all Vue handler functions and expressions are strictly bound to the ViewModel.
+The event names are flexible enough to be called whatever the developer likes.
+That can lead to some of the problems presented below.

 ### Why?

 * Developers are free to use native likes event names and it can cause confusion down the line;
-* The freedom of naming events can lead to a DOM templates incompatibility;
+* The freedom of naming events can lead to a [DOM templates incompatibility](https://vuejs.org/v2/guide/components.html#DOM-Template-Parsing-Caveats);
 * `~Make this paragraph better`

 ### How?

 * Event names should be kebab-cased;
-* Event names should have a prefix strongly related to the name of the component in use (prefer `drive-upload-success` over `upload-succeeded` event name).
-This allows you to drop in multiple component in the page without event namespacing clashing ([source](https://github.com/GoogleWebComponents/style-guide#events));
-* A unique event name should be fired for unique actions in your component that will be of interest to the outside world, like dropzone-upload-success, dropzone-upload-error, todo-item-remove, todo-item-select, etc. ([source](https://github.com/GoogleWebComponents/style-guide#events));
+* A unique event name should be fired for unique actions in your component that will be of interest to the outside world, like dropzone-upload-success, dropzone-upload-error or even upload-success, upload-error;
 * Events should either end in verbs in the infinitive form (e.g. client-api-load) or nouns (e.g drive-upload-success) ([source](https://github.com/GoogleWebComponents/style-guide#events));

 [↑ back to Table of Contents](#table-of-contents)